Persistent URL for this entry

 [media]Martin Place has been called 'the heart of the city', and it was added to the Australian Heritage Commission's list in 1989.
 It is the site of the Cenotaph, built in 1927, and some of Sydney's finest buildings front it, including the GPO, two Commonwealth Bank buildings, Challis House, the Australasia Bank head office, the Colonial Mutual Life building and the APA building.
 Martin Place was also the site of the spectacular but now demolished Hotel Australia and the Rural Bank head office.
 It is home to the head offices of the Reserve Bank and a number of other banks.

 Martin Place provides both a ceremonial and recreational focus for the city.
 Because the GPO and its associated telegraph office was originally the place where news first broke – the shipping news – people have long gathered in front of the building at times of national significance.
 They flocked there at the [media]ending of wars, which was why this location was chosen for the Cenotaph, which has always been a more significant gathering point than the main war memorial in Hyde Park.
-The famous photograph of the 'dancing man' has cemented this place in the story of the ending of World War II.
+The famous film of the 'dancing man' has cemented this place in the story of the ending of World War II.
 Today, Anzac Day and other commemorative services are held at the Cenotaph in lower Martin Place, which is also the site for the annual Lord Mayor's Christmas tree.
 Giant screens, first erected to allow Sydneysiders to view events from the Olympic Games in 2000, are now a regular feature of the Sydney Festival, while political demonstrations in Martin Place are a constant part of the ebb and flow of the city's life.
 In 2008 it filled with people to hear Prime Minister Kevin Rudd's speech making an apology to Aboriginal people of the Stolen Generations.

 Don Gazzard, 'The "People's Promenade": Martin Place 1860–1985', in P Webber (ed), The Design of Sydney, The Law Book Company, Sydney, 1988